ped7g/SpecBong/README.md

 I'm personally using [Kate](https://kate-editor.org/) text editor with the [syntax-highlight rules](https://github.com/z00m128/sjasmplus/blob/master/asm-z80-sj.xml) from the sjasmplus project, and "Build plugin" set up to assemble asm file in editor (the build-rule I use mostly looks like "`sjasmplus --fullpath --nologo --lst="%n.lst" --lstlab --msg=war "%n.asm"`").

-If you want to use VSC (VisualStudio Code/Codium), there are two alternatives for syntax-highlight and intelligent assistant: [Z80 MacroAsm](https://github.com/mborik/z80-macroasm-vscode) or [Asm Code Lens](https://github.com/maziac/asm-code-lens), and then some more plugins: [Z80 Assembly Meter](https://github.com/theNestruo/z80-asm-meter-vscode), [Z80 Debug Adapter](https://github.com/maziac/z80-debug), ...
+If you want to use VSC (VisualStudio Code/Codium), there are two alternatives for syntax-highlight and intelligent assistant: [Z80 MacroAsm](https://github.com/mborik/z80-macroasm-vscode) or [Asm Code Lens](https://github.com/maziac/asm-code-lens), and then some more plugins: [Z80 Assembly Meter](https://github.com/theNestruo/z80-asm-meter-vscode), [DeZog (VSC debug adapter)](https://github.com/maziac/DeZog), ...

 Emulators: currently there are only two emulators with TBBlue-board emulation. [#CSpect](http://cspect.org/) and [ZEsarUX](https://github.com/chernandezba/zesarux).
 Neither is perfect, but together and with all their modes they cover almost all possible Next-developer's needs (I have my own temporary [fork](https://github.com/ped7g/zesarux) of ZEsarUX with some extra modifications to make the TBBlue emulation closer to the 3.0+ cores of ZX Next).
 This tutorial project should work in any of the emulator both in "quick-boot" or "full-system-image" way of launch (and of course on the real board too).